solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

 ## Copilot architecture

-Using an architecture with separate frontend and backend layers provides significant extensibility, allowing for the seamless integration of additional functionalities over time.
-Once the initial copilot is developed, incorporating new features, such as LangChain orchestration, into the APIs becomes straightforward.
+TODO: Talk about the architecture, splitting UI and backend APIs...
+Maybe talk about how being able to swap out code (thinking addition of LangChain orchestration here)

 ![A high-level copilot architecture diagram, showing a UI developed in Python using Streamlit, a backend API written in Python, and interactions with Azure Cosmos DB and Azure OpenAI.](../media/copilot-high-level-architecture-diagram.png)

+The architecture of using separate frontend and backend layers provides significant extensibility, allowing for the seamless integration of additional functionalities over time.
+Once the initial copilot is developed, incorporating new features, such as LangChain orchestration, into the APIs becomes straightforward.
 This modular design enables developers to enhance the backend with advanced capabilities without disrupting the existing front end.
 For instance, LangChain can be added to handle complex workflows and chain multiple tasks, boosting the copilot's functionality.
 This flexibility ensures the system remains scalable and adaptable, ready to incorporate future advancements and efficiently meet evolving user needs.

 ## Create a UI with Streamlit